 In a third study, Dr. Zhang took Tampa International Airport as the study airport to identify the potential location of vertiports on or near the airport and explore possible procedures for eVTOLs landing at and taking-off from these vertiports without interfering with the existing arrival and departures and without compromising the safety of airport operations.
 The study suggests dynamic procedures for UAM by closely monitoring the usage of airport runway configurations and developing an automated procedure assignment for UAM operations.

 Ongoing UAM projects in Dr. Zhang’s Smart Urban Mobility Laboratory (SUM-Lab) include: modeling the environmental impact of UAM; understanding diverted and induced demand of UAM; developing a simulation platform for simulating UAM operations that could be used for fleet planning, operational scheduling, and policy scenario analysis.
 These on-going projects will also take Tampa Bay Region as the study area to demonstrate the proposed methodologies and simulation platform.

-The first scheduled commercial airline flight was operated between Tampa and St. Peterburg on January 1, 1914, which shortened the travel time of more than 11 hours by rail to only 23 minutes.
+The first scheduled commercial airline flight was operated between Tampa and St. Petersburg on January 1, 1914, which shortened the travel time of more than 11 hours by rail to only 23 minutes.
 Tampa Bay Region now is ideal for the adoption of UAM services due to the geographical statistics and urban sprawl that occurred in the last several decades.
-Dr. Zhang’s research not only advances the literature in the academic field but also provide building blocks for real-world implementation of UAM.
+Dr. Zhang’s research not only advances the literature in the academic field but also provides building blocks for real-world implementation of UAM.